colbylwilliams/Azure.Mobile/README.md

 **Azure.Mobile has two simple objectives:**

-1. **Enable developers to create, configure, deploy all necessary backend services fast — ideally under 10 minutes with only a few clicks**
+**1. Enable developers to create, configure, deploy all necessary backend services fast — ideally under 10 minutes with only a few clicks**
-2. **Provide native iOS and android SDKs with delightful APIs to interact with the services**
+**2. Provide native iOS and android SDKs with delightful APIs to interact with the services**

 ## What's included?